MiamiOH-CSE274/02_Cpp/README.md

 #### 6. Just like Java, C++ has a `new` command.
 But C++ also has a `delete` command that Java does not have.
 Why do we need `delete` in C++, but not in Java?
 What is `delete` good for?

-The 'delete' commad frees a pointer from storing the address of a variable.
+The 'delete' command frees a pointer from storing the address of a variable.

 #### 7. What is one question about C++ that you would like me to explain in class?

-What's the diffence between the size and the length of a string?
+int operations specifically <, > and <=, >= since I've seen issues with those for some reason